Warren Buffett: Personal life

 In 1949, Buffett developed a crush on a young woman whose boyfriend had a ukulele.
 In an attempt to compete, he bought one of the instruments and has been playing it ever since.
 Though the attempt to capture her attention was unsuccessful, his music interest became a key part of his becoming a part of Susan Thompson's life, and led to their marriage.
 Buffett often plays the instrument at stockholder meetings and other opportunities.
 His love of the instrument led to the commissioning of two custom Dairy Queen ukuleles by Dave Talsma, one of which was auctioned for charity.

-Buffett married Susan Buffett (born Thompson) in 1952.
-They had three children, Susie, Howard and Peter.
-The couple began living separately in 1977, although they remained married until Susan Buffett's death in July 2004.
-Their daughter, Susie, lives in Omaha, is a national board member of Girls, Inc., and does charitable work through the Susan A. Buffett Foundation.
+In 1952, Buffett married Susan at Dundee Presbyterian Church.
+The following year, they had their first child, Susan Alice.
+She was followed by Howard (b.
+1954) and Peter (b.
+1958).
+The couple began living separately in 1977, although they remained married until Susan's death in July 2004.
+Their only daughter Susan lives in Omaha, is a national board member of Girls, Inc., and does charitable work through the Susan A. Buffett Foundation.

 In 2006, on his 76th birthday, Buffett married his longtime companion, Astrid Menks, who was then 60 years old—she had lived with him since his wife's departure to San Francisco in 1977.
 Susan had arranged for the two to meet before she left Omaha to pursue her singing career.
 All three were close and Christmas cards to friends were signed "Warren, Susie and Astrid".
 Susan briefly discussed this relationship in an interview on the Charlie Rose Show shortly before her death, in a rare glimpse into Buffett's personal life.

 Buffett disowned his son Peter's adopted daughter, Nicole, in 2006 after she participated in the Jamie Johnson documentary The One Percent about the growing economic inequality between the wealthy and the average citizen in the United States.
-Although his first wife referred to Nicole as one of her "adored grandchildren", Buffett wrote Nicole a letter stating, "I have not emotionally or legally adopted you as a grandchild, nor have the rest of my family adopted you as a niece or a cousin."
+Although his first wife referred to Nicole as one of her "adored grandchildren", Buffett wrote Nicole a letter stating, "I have not emotionally or legally adopted you as a grandchild, nor have the rest of my family adopted you as a niece or a cousin".
+By 2022, Buffett and she had reconciled.

 His 2006 annual salary was about $100,000, which is small compared to senior executive remuneration in comparable companies.
 In 2008, he earned a total compensation of $175,000, which included a base salary of just $100,000.
-He continued to live in the same house in the central Dundee neighborhood of Omaha that he bought in 1958 for $31,500, a fraction of today's value.
+In 1958, Buffett purchased a five-bedroom stucco house in Omaha, where he still lives, for US$31,500.
 He also owned a vacation home in Laguna Beach, California, which he purchased for $150,000 in 1971.
 He sold it for $7.5 million in 2018.
-In 1989, after spending nearly $6.7 million of Berkshire's funds on a private jet, Buffett named it "The Indefensible".
-This act was a break from his past condemnation of extravagant purchases by other CEOs and his history of using more public transportation.
+In 1989, after spending nearly $6.7 million of Berkshire's funds on a private jet, Buffett named it "The Indefensible", later renamed "The Indispensable".
+This act was at odds with his past condemnation of extravagant spending by other CEOs.
+Buffett sold the jet prior to mid-1999, and has since usually flown with Berkshire's flight services businesses.